PsychVault

 Then build the weekly system from this week forward, regardless of what is behind you.
 A clean, consistent record from now is more valuable than a reconstructed one that looks perfect but may not hold up.

 Bring the situation to your supervisor.
-Most supervisors have seen this before and would rather help you establish a sustainable system than discover at the end of the internship that the logbook is not audit-ready.
+Falling behind on the logbook is common enough that many supervisors can predict when it will happen — usually when caseload complexity rises faster than the intern's documentation system has had time to stabilise.
+Most supervisors would rather help you build something sustainable than discover at the end of the internship that the logbook is not audit-ready.

 The honest summary